JonDum/ractive-dropdown/README.md

 # ractive-dropdown

-A ractive component to disable child elements in a dropdown on click.
+A ractive component to disable child elements in a dropdown on click or hover.

+If you are looking for a `<select>`-like component check out [`ractive-select`](https://github.com/JonDum/ractive-dropdown).

+If you are looking for the original `ractive-dropdown` refer to [alexserver/ractive-dropdown](https://github.com/alexserver/ractive-dropdown).

 ### Demo